surfingoldelephant/PowerShell-Docs/reference/7.6/CimCmdlets/Get-CimInstance.md

 ### Example 2: Get a list of namespaces from a WMI server

-This example retrieves a list of namespaces under the **Root** namespace on a WMI server.
+This example retrieves a list of namespaces under the **root** namespace on a WMI server.

 ```powershell
 Get-CimInstance -Namespace root -ClassName __Namespace